-MSCA provides a voice for the cattlemen and women in Minnesota.The Minnesota State Cattlemen’s Association is a membership-based organization that represents cattlemen and individuals who are part of the Minnesota beef community.
-MSCA is primarily focused on addressing local, state, and federal issues that impact the long-term viability of cattlemen in our state.
-MSCA also works on several promotional and educational activities during the year including the Summer Beef Tours, Trade Shows, Farmfest, MSCA Annual Convention, and supporting Local Affiliate activities.
+MSCA provides a voice for the cattlemen and women in Minnesota.The Minnesota State Cattlemen’s Association is a membership-based organization representing cattle producers and individuals who are part of the Minnesota beef community.
+MSCA is primarily focused on addressing local, state and federal issues impacting the long-term viability of cattlemen in our state.
+MSCA also works on several promotional and educational activities during the year including the Summer Beef Tour, trade shows, Farmfest, MSCA Annual Cattle Convention and supporting local affiliate activities.

 Mission: To create and maintain an economic and political climate that provides individual members the opportunity to sustain and grow the cattle industry in Minnesota.

 We are stronger together: